 Fortunately, I did get this one great photo of my mother and my cousins Sharon and Doyle at the family reunion.
 It’s an especially good photo of Mom.
 By the looks of it I had decided to try slower shutter speeds, through which I stumbled into greater depth of field.
 I still had no idea what I was doing.

-I dropped a second roll of film into the 35F before I headed south to Tennessee.
+More Kodak Gold 200 went into the 35F before I headed south to Tennessee.
 I mapped my route using a Rand McNally atlas, which seems so quaint now.
-I had no idea that I would pass by the birthplace of Abraham Lincoln in Kentucky, but I was certainly thrilled when I did.
+To my surprise I passed by the birthplace of Abraham Lincoln in Kentucky.
 I stopped, explored, and got a couple photos.
 This is the building in which a replica of the birthplace cabin stands.
 I visited again in 2011; see those photos here.

 I stayed all week in Cumberland Mountain State Park, in this cabin.
 That’s the minivan I drove then; it was an execrable automobile.
 I returned to this park with my sons in 2011, and brought my Zeiss Ikon Contessa LK.
 See those photos here.

-This bridge and dam over Byrd Creek was built by the CCC.
+The CCC built this bridge and dam over Byrd Creek.
 See more photos of it here.

 While driving to and from Tennessee, I stopped several times to photograph old cars I found.
 I do believe this was the first time I ever did that, and now I make a real habit of it.
 I shared more old-car photos from this trip over at Curbside Classic; read about them here.